TitleChair of the Department of Natural Sciences

 Environmental Science with an Ethical Perspective

-Journals: Biogeosciences, Chemosphere, Environmental Science and Technology, Geochimica et Cosmochimica Acta
+Journals: Biogeosciences, Chemosphere, Continental Shelf Research, Environmental Science and Technology, Geochimica et Cosmochimica Acta, Science of the Total Environment

-Funding Agencies: Czech Science Foundation, Department of Energy-Biological and Environmental Research, National Science Foundation
+Funding Agencies: Department of Energy-Biological and Environmental Research, National Science Foundation

 Synchrotron Facilities: Canadian Light Source, Stanford Synchrotron Radiation Light Source